sillybun/vim-repl/README.md

 - `<space>r` doesn't work for my vim

 `<space>` in the example mean the leader key.
 Check the your leader key mapping in vimrc.
 To set leader key to `<space>`, add `let g:mapleader=' '`

+- Error detected while processing function repl#REPLToggle [10].. repl #REPLOpen

+The reason of this error is that vim-repl try to open the program which is not installed on your machine.
+For example, if you havn't install `ipython` and set `g:repl_program['python']='ipython`, this error will occur.